YanisBft/Mooblooms/README.md

 The spawning biomes of each moobloom or cluckshroom can be customized with biome tags.
 An example path is `data/mooblooms/tags/worldgen/biome/spawns_cherry_moobloom`.

+In the same way, the loot table of each moobloom or cluckshroom can be changed, exactly like vanilla entities.

 ## API
 Since 1.3.0, Mooblooms provides builders to easily add mooblooms and cluckshrooms to your mod.